What is Corporate Strategy?

 #2 Organizational Design

 Organizational design involves ensuring the firm has the necessary corporate structure and related systems in place to create the maximum amount of value.
-Factors that leaders must consider are, the role of the corporate head office (centralized vs decentralized approach and the reporting structure of individuals and business units (vertical hierarchy, matrix reporting, etc.).
+Factors that leaders must consider are the role of the corporate head office (centralized vs decentralized approach) and the reporting structure of individuals and business units – vertical hierarchy, matrix reporting, etc.

-Key factors related to allocation of resources are:
+Key factors related to organizational design are:

 - Head office (centralized vs decentralized)